NOAA-GFDL/MDTF-diagnostics/doc/sphinx/ref_data_sources.rst

 If you're using site-specific functionality (via the ``--site`` flag), additional options for the ``--data-manager`` flag may be available.
 See the :doc:`site-specific documentation<site_toc>` for your site.

 The choice of data source determines where and how the data needed by the diagnostics is obtained, but doesn't specify anything about the data's contents.
 For that purpose we allow the user to specify a "variable naming :ref:`convention<ref-data-conventions>`" with the ``--convention`` flag.
+Also consult the :doc:`requirements<ref_data>` that input model data must satisfy in terms of file formats.

 .. _ref-data-sources: